mattifestation/WDACTools/Readme.md

 ## `BasePolicies` Directory

-These are base policies that should rarely change with the exception of relevant policy rule modification (e.g. switching from audit to enforcement mode) and the occasional updating of blacklist rules in MicrosoftRecommendedBlockRules.xml.
+These are base policies that should rarely change with the exception of relevant policy rule modification (e.g. switching from audit to enforcement mode) and the occasional updating of deny rules in MicrosoftRecommendedBlockRules.xml.
 Intuitively, deny rules would live as supplemental rules but [deny rules are not honored in supplemental rules](https://web.archive.org/web/20190904022759/https://www.microsoft.com/security/blog/2019/07/01/delivering-major-enhancements-in-windows-defender-application-control-with-the-windows-10-may-2019-update/).

 ## `SupplementalPolicies` Directory